idptools/dodo/README.md

 #### Changes

 Logging changes below.

+V0.04 - September 29, 2023.
+Made it so the atoms of folded domains can be kept in the structure.
+Only CA for the IDRs for now.
+Improved performance a bit.
+Still need to clean up the code a lot..
+Made everything callable by the PDBParserObj made from the class pdb_tools.PDBParser

+V0.03 - September 28, 2023.
+Made it so you can save the IDRs generated from sequence alone.
+Removed the ability to make all atom structures because it wasn't great.
+This hopefully will come in the future.

 V0.02 - September 26, 2023.
 Added generating IDR coords from sequence alone.
-Added filling in ATOM coordinates from alpha carbon coordinate using fixed bond angles and distances, which isn't great but is better than nothing.
+Added filling in all atom coordinates from alpha carbon coordinate using fixed bond angles and distances, which isn't great but is better than nothing.

 V0.01 - September 25, 2023.
 Initial release.